hadley/adv-r/Rcpp.md

     return sum;
   }'
 )
-formals(add)
-add(1, 2, 3)
+add # like a regular R function, printing displays info about the function add(1, 2, 3)
 ```
 When you run this code, Rcpp will compile the C++ code and construct an R function that connects to the compiled C++ function.
-If you're familiar with `inline::cxxfunction`, `cppFunction` is similar, except that you specify the function completely in the string, and it parses the C++ function arguments to figure out what the R function arguments should be:
+If you're familiar with `inline::cxxfunction`, `cppFunction` is similar, except that you specify the function completely in the string, and it parses the C++ function arguments to figure out what the R function arguments should be.

 ## Getting starting with C++

 C++ is a large language, and there's no way to cover it exhaustively here.
-Our aim is to give you the basics so that you can start writing useful functions.
-We'll spend minimal time on advanced features like object oriented programming and templates, because our focus is not on writing big programs in C++, just small, mostly self-contained functions that allow you to speed up slow parts of your R code.
+Our aim here is to give you the basics so you can start writing useful functions that allow you to speed up slow parts of your R code.
+We'll spend minimal time on advanced features like object oriented programming and templates, because our focus is not on writing big programs in C++, just small, self-contained function.

 The following section shows the basics of C++ by translating simple R functions to their R equivalents.
 We'll start simple with a function that has no inputs and a scalar output, and then get progressively more complicated: